Using Forests in Multivariate Regression Discontinuity Designs: Estimation and Inference

-As mentioned earlier, common practices to reduce a multivariate RD design to a univariate one include subsetting the data and transforming the multivariate score to a one-dimensional running variable, and each has its own pitfalls.
-In particular, transforming a multivariate score could incur unexpected behaviors of the resulting density of the effective univariate running variable.
+As mentioned earlier, common practices of reducing a multivariate RD design to a univariate one include subsetting the data and reducing the multivariate score to one dimension, and each has its own pitfalls.
+In particular, transforming a multivariate score in some cases incurs unexpected behaviors of the resulting density of the effective univariate running variable.
 In this section, we detail a situation that may arise under such transformation: the transformed univariate score may have zero density at the new cutoff, violating a key assumption for both the identification and estimation of treatment effects in RD designs.

-In Section \ref{sec:simulation}, we use real data from \citet{KT15} to generate simulation data for the Monte Carlo study. \citet{KT15} transform a bivariate score to a univariate one using rescaled Euclidean (chordal) distance to a given treatment boundary point and then estimate the treatment effect at the new cutoff $x^c=0$ using local linear regression with robust bias correction as in \citet{CCT14}.
+We illustrate this problem for a transformation used by \cite{KT15}, who transform a bivariate score to a univariate one using rescaled Euclidean (chordal) distance to a given treatment boundary point and then estimate the treatment effect at the new cutoff $x^c=0$ using local linear regression with robust bias correction as in \citet{CCT14}.
 The following proposition gives a general characterization of bivariate densities that have a zero density at the effective univariate cutoff $x^c=0$, once the bivariate score is collapsed to a univariate variable by taking the Euclidean distance between the bivariate score and a given boundary point.

 \textbf{Proposition 1.} \textit{Let $(X_1,X_2)$ be a continuous bivariate random variable with joint density $f_{(X_1,X_2)}(x_1,x_2)$ over the support $\Omega(X_1,X_2)$.
 Given any point $(c_1,c_2) \in \Omega(X_1,X_2)$, consider the bivariate transformation $(X_1,X_2)\mapsto(E,V)$ where $E:=\sqrt{(X_1-c_1)^2+(X_2-c_2)^2}$ and $V:=X_1-c_1$ with joint support